flipacholas/Architecture-of-consoles/articles/xbox-360.md

 ### Protecting King Kong

-The Kink Kong exploit was a huge step for the Homebrew scene.
+The King Kong exploit was a huge step for the Homebrew scene.
 I’m not sure if you noticed, but no encryption keys were needed whatsoever (*so much for having a strong security system in place…*).

 Be as it may, **Microsoft was already made aware of it** and subsequently patched it in January 2007 (one month before the report was published).
 Nonetheless, efforts continued in finding similar exploits for updated consoles.
 Additionally, hackers could now obtain an outdated console and make use of the King Kong exploit to expand their research.